Gold Coast Suns

 Just as winning games was not really a serious pastime for the club, neither was developing a club identity.
 It has to be said that Saint Kilda Saints was not really the most imaginative of names.
 Admittedly, the club made a few meek attempts for something less obvious.
 In the 1930s, it went for Seagulls, in the 1940s it tried Panthers and in the 1950s it tried Penguins.
 None gained any traction.

-Like its name, the club victory theme song was on the unimaginative side.
-It was simply an unchanged version of When the Saints Go Marching in.
+Like its name, the club victory theme song was on the unimaginative side; it was simply an unchanged version of When the Saints Go Marching in.
 Perhaps the song was chosen because the Saints losing culture made it seem like it would never need one.
 Alternatively, perhaps a commonly known song would offer the best chance of the players knowing the words if a victory did come by chance.
 Admittedly, St Kila had made one brief attempt for a song of its own.
-The song started off singing about being by the sea, then predicted that St Kilda would be premiers, only to then say that there was a chance that St Kilda would be premiers and then it finished with with a few lines about being beside the sea.
-These final lines almost seemed like they have been written by a drunkard sailor or old wino.
+The song started off singing about being by the sea, then predicted that St Kilda would be premiers, only to then say that there was a chance that St Kilda would be premiers before it finished with with a few lines about being beside the sea.
+In short, it seemed like a song written for a drunkard sailor or old wino.

 Homer sings the St Kilda victory song